Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Abstract

 \section{Abstract}

 Intelligent systems have traditionally been designed as tools rather than collaborators, often lacking critical characteristics that collaboration partnerships require.
 Recent advances in large language model (LLM) agents open new opportunities for \textbf{human-LLM-agent collaboration} by enabling natural communication and various social and cognitive behaviors.
 Yet it remains unclear whether principles of computer-mediated collaboration established in HCI and CSCW persist, change, or fail when humans collaborate with LLM agents.
-To support systematic investigations of these questions, we introduce an open and configurable research platform for HCI researchers\footnote{Our work's homepage is available at \url{https://human-agent-collab.hailab.io}.}.
+To support systematic investigations of these questions, we introduce an open and configurable research platform for HCI researchers\footnote{Our platform is available at \url{https://github.com/neuhai/human-agent-collab}.}.
 The platform's modular design allows seamless adaptation of classic CSCW experiments and manipulation of theory-grounded interaction controls.
-We demonstrate the platform's effectiveness and usability through two case studies: (1) re-implementing the classic human-human-collaboration task \textit{Shape Factory} as a between-subject human-agent-collaboration experiment with 16 participants, and (2) a participatory cognitive walkthrough with five HCI researchers to refine workflows and interfaces for experiment setup and analysis.
+We demonstrate the platform's \re{research efficacy} and usability through \re{three} case studies: \re{(1) two \textit{Shape Factory} experiments for resource negotiation with 16 participants, (2) one \textit{Hidden Profile} experiment for information pooling with 16 participants,} and (3) a participatory cognitive walkthrough with five HCI researchers to refine workflows of researcher interface for experiment setup and analysis.